 Larimer County 101: A Journey Through Larimer County Services (LC101) is a series of classes offered to the public to provide an inside look at the workings of Larimer County government and the services we provide.
-Participants attend 3-hour, evening meetings once a week for 9 weeks beginning in April to hear from County officials about the services they provide.
+Participants attend three-hour, evening meetings once a week for nine weeks hearing about services from County officials.
 The classes are kept as interactive as possible and ask the attendees to solve problems, ask questions, provide input, role play, do homework, and more.
-The series culminates with a graduation night on week 9.
-You'll interact with Larimer County staff and elected officials and get to know other interested citizens.
+The series culminates with a graduation night on week nine.
+You'll interact with Elected Officials and Larimer County staff and get to know other interested citizens.

 Article on Larimer County 101 from the August 2011 Issue of Fort Collins Board of Realtors' Board Talk monthly newsletter

 The first LC101 class was held for 8 weeks in April and May, 2010.
 Of the 26 citizens that began the class, 24 were able to complete the series.
 The attendees in this inaugural class were from 11 different Larimer County communities, were evenly split between men and women, and ranged in age from 30s to 80s.
 Larimer County will continue to look for a broad cross-section of citizens to participate.